CIS580/pipes-bluevolley6/README.md

 The bundle will automatically be re-created every time you change a source file.
 However, you still need to refresh your browser for the changed bundle to take effect.

 ## Credits
-Pipe tiles by surt, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/plums)
+Pipe tiles by Naarshakta, and released into the public domain on [OpenGameArt.com](http://opengameart.org/content/puzze-pipe-set)

+Background create by Katie Kristiansen in Paint

 Game framework HTML5/CSS3/Javascirpt code was written by course instructor [Nathan Bean](http://nathanhbean.com), and also released under the [CC-A-SA 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)